CloudRepublic/CloudRepublic.BenchMark/ReadMe.md

 ## Global Architecture

 Core to the architecture is the app configuration service.
-It is used to register the test endpoints and details like the name.
+It is used to register the test endpoints and details like the names, os, skus, etc.
 This allows for an easy extension of the run test set by just adding a bicep deployment with the correct details.